 Available as of v1.0.3

-In your guest Kubernetes cluster, you can use topology spread constraints to control how workloads are spread across the Harvester VMs among failure-domains such as regions and zones.
-This can help to achieve high availability as well as efficient resource utilization of your cluster resources.
+Within your guest Kubernetes cluster, you can use topology spread constraints to manage how workloads are distributed across nodes, accounting for factors such as failure domains like regions and zones.
+This helps achieve high availability and efficient resource utilization of the Harvester cluster resources.

-The minimum RKE2 versions required to support the sync topology label feature are as follows:
+v1.25.x, the minimum required versions to support the topology label sync feature are as follows:

 During the cluster installation, the Harvester node driver will automatically help synchronize topology labels from VM nodes to guest cluster nodes.
 Currently, only